 About the Author

-Terry Fallis is the author of The Best Laid Plans, and The High Road, satirical novels of Canadian politics.
-His debut novel (TBLP) was originally self-published in 2007 and won the 2008 Stephen Leacock Medal for Humour.
-Then McClelland & Stewart published TBLP in September 2008.
-He also won the Gold Medal in the Independent Publisher Book Awards in the Regional Fiction – Canada East category.
-In 2010, the Waterloo Region chose The Best Laid Plans as the One Book, One Community selection.
-In February, 2011, The Best Laid Plans was crowned the winner of CBC Canada Reads as the “essential Canadian novel of the decade.”
-In November 2011, CBC-Television announced that The Best Laid Plans is indevelopment as a six-part TV miniseries, and it aired in early 2014.
-The Best Laid Plans is also in development as a stage musical by Touchstone Theatre in Vancouver.
-McClelland & Stewart published the sequel to The Best Laid Plans, called The High Road, in September 2010.
-It was a finalist for the 2011 Stephen Leacock Medal for Humour.
-McClelland & Stewart also published Terry’s third novel, Up and Down, in September 2012.
+Terry Fallis is the author of four national bestsellers, all published by McClelland & Stewart.
+His debut novel, The Best Laid Plans, won the 2008 Stephen Leacock Medal for Humour and was crowned the 2011 winner of CBC Canada Reads as the “essential Canadian novel of the decade.“ In January 2014, CBC aired a six-part television miniseries based on The Best Laid Plans earning very positive reviews.
+It is also in development as a stage musical by Touchstone Theatre in Vancouver.
+The High Road was published in September 2010 and was a finalist for the 2011 Stephen Leacock Medal for Humour.
+Terry’s third novel, Up and Down, was released in September 2012.
 It debuted on the Globe and Mail bestsellers list, was a finalist for the 2013 Leacock Medal, and won the 2013 Ontario Library Association Evergreen Award.
-Terry’s fourth novel, No Relation, hits bookstores in May, 2014.
+Terry’s fourth novel, No Relation, hit bookstores in May 2014, and opened on the Globe and Mail bestsellers list.

 Terry Fallis earned a Bachelor of Engineering degree from McMaster University (1983) where he became engulfed in university politics and somehow persuaded the undergraduates to elect him President of the Students Union.